elementor/elementor-developers-docs/src/context-menu/index.md

 ## Code Examples

-Learn by examples.
-See how easy it is to create new context menu:
+Check out these examples to see context menu creation in action:

 * [Simple Example](./simple-example)
 * [Advanced Example](./advanced-example)